humdrum-tools/humdrum-notation-plugin/index.md

 {% include_relative url-example.txt %}
 ```

-Notice that the Humdrum script element is empty, since it will
+Notice that the Humdrum script element is empty since it will
 be filled in later with the downloaded Humdrum data.
 Do not add
 any content to the Humdrum script when using the `url` parameter;
 otheriwse, the URL content download will be suppressed.
 The Humdrum
 script's location on the page will control the display location of
-the final notation, and any initial contents of the script will be
+the final notation, and any initial contents of the data script will be
 ignored if a `url` parameter is given to the `displayHumdrum()`
 function.
 In this case the URL is relative to the current page,
 so the full URL address of the downloaded data is <a target="_blank"